 Do you remember I mentioned Snorri Sturluson in this post?
 Teller of tales, scribe of sagas, author of adventures, narrator of novels, editor of epics?
 Some say he was the most important writer of all in medieval times.

-Without Snorri, we wouldn’t know much about the Vikings – or Odin, Thor, Loke and the other Norse gods.
-But not only was he responsible for telling the tales of my forebears.
+Snorri is the reason we know as much as we do about the Vikings – or Odin, Thor, Loke and the other Norse gods.
+But not only was he responsible for telling the tales of my ancestors.
 Snorri was also a lawspeaker at Thingvellir.
 And what, pray, is a lawspeaker, you ask?
 A uniquely Scandinavian post; a wise person reciting laws.
 A proper office it was.

 It is no surprise that Snorri was also interested in mythology.
 His theory was that the gods were dead kings and generals recreated.
 Makes sense, really.
 A leader becomes greater in death, his good sides are remembered and expanded upon; his not so great sides are diminished and even forgotten.
 Why not promote him to the divine?

 Snorri lived at Snorrastofa in Reykholt, and he was murdered in Reykholt.
 That is what happens when you disobey a direct order from the Norwegian king.

 It’s a long story: Once the king’s man in Iceland, Snorri swapped allegiances and supported Skúli, King Håkon IV’s rival to the throne.
 The king wanted to keep an eye on that pesky poet and politician, and told him to remain in Norway.
 But Snorri said út vil ek!
 (I want out), and home to Iceland he went.
 Famous words!